Kia Sportage: 2017

 The 2017 Sportage received a "Top Safety Pick" rating from the Insurance Institute for Highway Safety.

 2022

 The 2022 Sportage was tested by the IIHS and its top trim received a Top Safety Pick award:

+ANCAP

 Awards

 The Sportage won the 2016 Red Dot Award for Car Design.

 Kia KX5 (Chinese version)

 In China, the fourth generation Sportage was sold as the Kia KX5, the third generation model was sold alongside as the Sportage R, while the Kia Sportage name was used on a separate model developed from the second generation Hyundai ix35 chassis and also sold alongside.

 The Kia KX5 received a facelift in 2019 conducted by Dongfeng Yueda Kia that would exclusively be sold in China only.

 Available from March 2019, the front fascia was completely restyled with headlamps integrated with the grille and the rear end of the KX5 was also slightly redesigned for the Chinese market.
 Despite the exclusively restyled exterior, the wheels of the Chinese version are the same as the ones on the international Kia Sportage facelift.